hngocuyen/velimatix-obfuscator/README.md

 ### Introduction

 Hello everyone, I am Ngocuyencoder.
-Today, I am excited to introduce you to the outsourcing obfuscation project we have been working on for the past few months, called **Velimatix**.
+Today, I am excited to introduce you to the outsource obfuscation we have been working on for the past few months, called **Velimatix**.
 We have referred to and modified code from various obfuscation sources on GitHub, including **Dauricum**, **Hyperion**, and **Pycloak**, to create a solution tailored to our needs.

 ### Features

 #### Anti-Hooking
-This feature ensures that our code is protected from hooking attempts.
-It is very robust, and its effectiveness is maximized by not publicly releasing the source code.
+This feature ensures our code is protected from hooking (perhaps after this source is published, the guarantee will be gone)

 #### Anti-Pycdc
-Our obfuscation effectively counters Pycdc (Python Decompiler).
+Our obfuscation effectively counters Pycdc (PYC Decompiler).
 Although some have attempted to customize Pycdc to bypass our anti-measures, they have been unsuccessful.
 Here’s an example of typical bypass code:
 ```python
 try:
     pass